-This policy sets out the standards of behaviour expected from all staff at Busbridge Infant School
+This policy sets out the standards of behaviour expected from all staff that work for South Farnham Educational Trust.

-School requires that all staff have read and agree to comply with this policy.
+South Farnham Educational Trust requires all staff to read and agree to comply with this policy.
 Breach or failure to observe this policy will result in action being taken under the school disciplinary procedures.